shaibs3/containers-tech-train/module_1/Process_namespace.md

 ### Process Namespace

-**Goal**:
-Isolate processes to create an independent view of the process tree.
+#### 1. Create a new network namespace

 **Exercise**:
-1. View the processes running on the host.
+- View the processes running on the host.
    ```bash
    ps aux
    ```
-2. Create a new process namespace.
+- Create a new process namespace.
    ```bash
    sudo unshare --fork --pid --mount-proc bash
    ```